 Dianthus barbatus 'Dunetti'

-Dianthus barbatus 'Dunetti' has deep crimson-red flowers edged in rose and accented with a white eye and blue stamens.
-The rich color goes well with many other perennials and annuals in the June garden.
+Dianthus barbatus 'Dunetti' produces clusters of dark, crimson-red flowers.
+The rich, deep color goes beautifully with many other perennials and annuals in the June garden.

 Sweet William 'Dunetti' is easy to grow.
 In my experience, it sometimes works better to sow the seeds directly in the garden rather than indoors, even though outdoor sowing has a lower germination rate.
 It depends on the garden conditions like weather and soil.
 Try it both ways to see what works for you.